Michael Dunlop (footballer, born 1982): Career

 the end of the season due to work commitments making it difficult to travel to his parent club Peterhead.
-The move was made permanent that summer, but almost no football was played in that year due to the Covid-19 pandemic in Scotland.
+The move was made permanent that summer, but almost no football was played in that year due to the COVID-19 pandemic in Scotland.

 In May 2021, Dunlop signed for West of Scotland Football League side Rossvale as player-assistant manager.

 In May 2022 Dunlop was appointed manager of Gartcairn.
+Dunlop led the club to promotion by winning the West of Scotland First Division in his first season.
+After a downturn in form in the 2024/25 season following a 15-point deduction, Dunlop subsequently resigned as manager of Gartcairn in March 2025.

+In May 2025 Dunlop was appointed manager of Beith Juniors.

 He should not be confused with another player of the same name, also a defender but born in 1993, whose clubs included Forfar Athletic, Arbroath and Berwick Rangers.